 Virginia Woolf, Genius and Ink: Virginia Woolf on How to Read

 Genius and Ink: Virginia Woolf on How to Read is a newly packaged collection of some of the most beautiful prose Virginia Woolf (1882 – 1941) has written on the creative, radical, and rebellious act of reading.
+Reading requires an existential courage that characterizes Virginia Woolf.

 Speaking of the peculiar motivations of the reader, she points to the power of curiosity that will drive us to read with pleasure unless some necessity has forced us to read.
 She likely agrees with the American literary critic and rhetorician, Kenneth Burke, that bad readers are a result of compulsory education.